fastapi/fastapi/docs/tutorial/background-tasks.md

 **FastAPI** will create the object of type `BackgroundTasks` for you and pass it as that parameter.

-!!! tip
-    You declare a parameter of `BackgroundTasks` and use it in a very similar way as to when <a href="/tutorial/using-request-directly/" target="_blank">using the `Request` directly</a>.

 ## Create a task function

 Create a function to be run as the background task.